You must have a way to maintain version control for your code.

 - work on changes in parallel as a team before merging them together

 Making a commit means making a set of changes permanent.
+You should:

 Using distributed version control systems